Preparing Wood for Your Wood Stove

 Before splitting your wood into bolts, decide on the maximum single cross section dimension.

 With pieces large in diameter, split pieces off the outside first.

 Observing grain direction and knot placement for the easiest way to split wood is called reading the wood.
 Here are some wood-reading tips:

 - Branch angle or bolt taper shows which end of the wood piece was closest to the tree top.
 Invert this piece of wood (place the top side down).
 This allows splitting with the longitudinal grain.

 - If the piece has a large knot, place the blows perpendicular to the knot.
 If a parallel hit is necessary, offset the blow from the knot as much as possible.

 If the smallest dimension of your stove door is 6 inches, split your wood following these guidelines:

-If you determine that your maximum splitting dimension is 8 inches, it would be necessary to substitute 8 inches for 6 inches and 16 inches for 12 inches in the above listing and so on for other maximum dimensions.
+If you determine that your maximum splitting dimension is 8 inches, you would need to substitute 8 inches for 6 inches and 16 inches for 12 inches in the above listing, and so on for other maximum dimensions.

 Stack cord wood in a sunny spot where the wind can move freely through the stack.
-It is nice to cover the wood pile, but frequently this is not practical.
+If it is practical to do so, cover the wood pile to protect it from rain and snow.

-It is not the purpose of this guide to discuss this topic.
-However, after doing a good job preparing the wood, a good, safe operational stove technique must be developed.
-For the best results in terms of efficiency, buy a small stove and burn hot; that means a fire is maintained and it is cut back to a smolder as infrequently as possible.
+It is not the purpose of this guide to discuss how to operate a wood stove.
+However, in addition to properly preparing the wood, you need to develop a good, safe stove operation technique.
+For the most efficient results, use a small stove and burn hot, which means maintain the fire and cut it back to a smolder as infrequently as possible.